jrahm/Radiation/Readme.md

     * Since radiation is not tied to the Vim runtime and is implemented in Haskell, there are no restrictions at the language level.
 THe binary may take full advantage of multi threadding and may also be updated on the fly.
 No restart required.

+3. Radiation is (mostly) seamless
+    * A lot of work has gone into architecting the system to be as seamless as possible.
+This means that you can go on editing your file and radiation will happily crunch away and get back when it's done.
+This means limited differences to the user (aside from the awesome new highlighting!).

 ## Why not use Radiation